 For the purposes of this policy, the terms "we" and "our" mean ACSA or our applicable subactivities.
-The terms "you" and "your" mean the user of our web sites and other information systems, to include those who voluntarily choose to participate in our applicable subactivities.
+The terms "you" and "your" mean the user of our websites and other information systems, to include those who choose to participate in our applicable subactivities.

-Questions or comments related to this policy may be sent to the ACSA Privacy Coordinator at privacy -at- acsac.org.
+Questions or comments related to this policy may be sent to the ACSA Privacy Coordinator at email@example.com.

 We collect, store, process and transmit personally identifiable information (PII) in a manner consistent with the laws of the United States.
 Further, we employ generally accepted privacy and security principles that we find appropriate in addressing your privacy needs, as well as our mission objectives.

-ACSA refers to the Applied Computer Security Associates and its associated events and conferences, which are termed "subactivities."
+- ACSA refers to the Applied Computer Security Associates and its associated activities, events, and conferences, which are termed "subactivities".

-We will not disclose PII collected on our web sites to third parties, except as required by law or as necessary to provide conference, publication, or other services germane to our mission.
-We may disclose PII to our business partners as necessary to process conference registrations, hotel registrations, online/ecommerce payments and travel related reservations.
-In the case where we intend to disclose such information, we will publish such intent to disclose on our web site.
+We will not disclose PII collected on our websites to third parties, except as required by law or as necessary to provide conference, publication, or other services germane to our mission.
+We do not sell PII.
+We may disclose PII to third-party vendors as necessary to process conference registrations, hotel registrations, online/ecommerce payments and travel related reservations.

 We will not use PII for any purposes other than those specifically related to our conferences and subactivities, except as discussed under the section titled "Mailing Lists."